msamgan/laravel-env-keys-checker/README.md

 - Add the missing keys to the .env files automatically (configurable) considering the line numbers and empty lines.
 - Check if the .env and other provided files are present in .gitignore, so that they are not committed to git by mistake.
+- Sync all the available keys by line across all the .env files.
+Referencing the master .env file.
+(Configurable, default is .env)

 ## Installation